slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Bill Gates*
 > *"Strive not to be a success, but rather be of value."
 -- Albert Einstein*
-> *"The price of growth is outgrowing people."
+> *"Predicting failure is easier than predicting success." (...)
-"Predicting failure is easier than predicting success."
+"The price of growth is outgrowing people."
 -- Naval Ravikant*

 - I didn’t get successful by knowing everything, I got successful by listening.